odewahn/dds-field-guide/cloud-as-default.md

 * [Heroku](https://www.heroku.com/).
 A PaaS service built on top of AWS.
 Unlike AWS, which gives you a raw machine, Heroku allows the developer to push an application into the service and have a corresponding application stack provision for the machine.
 * [OpenShift](https://www.openshift.com/) is a cloud-hosted PaaS solution developer by RedHat, the company behind [RHEL](http://www.redhat.com/products/enterprise-linux/) Linux distribution.
+* [Digital Ocean](https://www.digitalocean.com/).
+A lower cost alternative to AWS that says it focuses on developers.
+Seems to be what a lot of developers use for side projects.
+* [Linode](https://www.linode.com/) is a hosting service that offers SSD for really fast access.

 ## Internal Services